lethalmonk6/E-clipless-Link-Shaft/README.md

 Fits an M4x10mm Screw.

-Revised to include slot at top for slotted screwdriver.
+Revised to include slot at the top for a slotted screwdriver.

 Based on measurements taken from my own Phreakmods Link Shaft, Sanjuks V3P shaft, and https://github.com/BolSadguy/Link-Holder-2.0